 Breville the Dual Boiler Review

-Cons: Expensive, requires some effort and a learning curve
+Cons: Expensive, requires some effort and a learning curve, no built-in grinder

 Compare to Similar Products